-Realising that available materials will likely to have a bearing on the chosen method
+Realising that available materials will likely have a bearing on the chosen method

 I have not included dimensioned drawings.
-For my part I have made guards from folded
+For me I have made guards from folded clear

-clear acrylic sheet.
-For this I used a simple hot wire bender that makes the process
+acrylic sheet.
+For this I used a simple hot wire bender that makes the process a

 leave the material too close to the hot wire for too long, as I did, and can be seen